Liferay: History

 Sun Microsystems and Liferay signed a technology-sharing agreement during May 2008.
 Sun Microsystems rebranded the offering GlassFish Web Space Server.
 ZDNet further describes the relationship in the May 2008 article Sun and Liferay launch web-presentation platform.
 In 2010 Sun was acquired by Oracle and the GlassFish Web Space Server was not included in their portal roadmap, with all prospects turned over to Liferay, Inc.

 In April 2013, Liferay partnered with TIBCO Software to offer a series of Liferay enterprise Connectivity Adapters (eC Adapters) that use TIBCO ActiveMatrix BusinessWorks with the intention of easing integration of Liferay Portal with multiple systems.

 In May 2016, the company introduced Liferay Digital Experience Platform, an expansion of the original Liferay Portal, to offer additional functionality such as engagement metrics.

-In July 2018, Liferay released two new products: a B2B focused digital commerce solution named Liferay Commerce, and a cloud analytics software called Liferay Analytics Cloud.
+In July 2018, Liferay released two new products: a B2B focused digital commerce service called Liferay Commerce, and a cloud analytics software called Liferay Analytics Cloud.

 In October 2018, Liferay DXP Cloud was released to help enterprise organizations move to the cloud.

 In December 2019, collaborative editing of documents was fully introduced in Liferay with the integration of OnlyOffice editors via the integration app.